hydra-genetics/prealignment/README.md

 ## :speech_balloon: Introduction

-The module consists of alignment pre-processing steps, such as trimming and merging `.fastq`-files.
+The module consists of alignment pre-processing steps, such as trimming and merging of `.fastq`-files.
 We strongly recommend trimming `.fastq`-files prior to alignment.
 To enable trimming the `trimmer_software`-stanza in the `config.yaml` may be set to the name of the trimming rule, e.g.
 `fastp_pe`, or `None` if trimming should be omitted.
 Input data should be specified via `samples.tsv`